 Section 600.815(a)(4) of the EFH regulations pertains to identifying non-fishing related activities that may adversely affect EFH.
 The section states that FMPs must identify activities that have the potential to adversely affect, directly or cumulatively, EFH quantity or quality, or both.
 Broad categories of activities which can adversely affect EFH include, but are not limited to: dredging, filling, excavation, mining, impoundment, discharge, water diversions, thermal additions, actions that contribute to non-point source pollution and sedimentation, introduction of potentially hazardous materials, introduction of exotic species, and the conversion of aquatic habitat that may eliminate, diminish, or disrupt the functions of EFH.
-For example, Sheehan and Tasto (2001) provide a good summary of various sources of impairment of water quality and habitats in California waters.
+For example, Sheehan and Tasto (2001) provide a good summary of various sources of impairment of water quality and habitats in California waters, and Kiffney et al. (2002) includes comprehensive descriptions of non-fishing activities and potential conservation measures.
 FMPs should describe known and potential adverse impacts to EFH.
 These descriptions should explain the mechanisms or processes that may cause adverse effects and how these may affect habitat function.
 A Geographic Information System (GIS) or mapping system should be used to support analyses of data and to present these data in an FMP in order to geographically depict impacts identified in this paragraph.

 The MSA requires Federal agencies undertaking, permitting, or funding activities that may adversely affect EFH to consult with NMFS.
 Under section 305(b)(4) of the MSA, NMFS is required to provide EFH conservation and enhancement recommendations to Federal and state agencies for actions that adversely affect EFH; however, state agencies and private parties are not required to consult with NMFS.
-EFH consultations will be combined with existing interagency consultations and environmental review procedures that may be required under other statutes, such as the Endangered Species Act, Clean Water Act, the National Environmental Policy Act, the Fish and Wildlife Coordination Act, the Federal Power Act, or the Rivers and Harbors Act.
+EFH consultations will be combined with existing interagency consultations and environmental review procedures that may be required under other statutes, such as the Endangered Species Act, Clean Water Act, the National Environmental Policy Act, the Fish and Wildlife Coordination Act, the Federal Power

+Act, or the Rivers and Harbors Act.